You are here

 Celebrate the Alworth Planetarium's 50th Anniversary

 The Marshall W. Alworth Planetarium first opened its doors to the public in 1967.
-To celebrate the 50th anniversary of the Planetarium at UMD, we will provide a host of opportunities for the public at Astronomy Day in 2017.
+To celebrate this summer's 50th anniversary of the Planetarium at UMD, we are planning an evening banquet and program for invited guests.

 Meet NASA Scientists

-We are planning our first Planetarium Summer Camp in the summer of 2017.
+We are planning our first Planetarium Summer Camp in the summer of 2018.
 We will be joined by Thorsten Markus, the head of NASA Goddard's Cryospheric Sciences Lab and the Project Scientist for the ICESat-2 mission.
 Valerie Casasanto, the principal investigator of the Beautiful Earth program will also be joining us.
-More details will be posted in the spring.
+More details will be posted as they become available.